Stanko/react-animate-height/README.md

 * **onAnimationStart**: function

-  Callback which will be called when animation starts
+  Callback which will be called when animation starts.

+  This first argument passed to this callback is an object containing `newHeight`, the pixel value of the height at which the animation will end.

 * **onAnimationEnd**: function

-  Callback which will be called when animation ends
+  Callback which will be called when animation ends.

+  This first argument passed to this callback is an object containing `newHeight`, the pixel value of the height at which the animation ended.

 * **applyInlineTransitions**: boolean, default: `true`